« View All Posts

 It’s simply not worth it to put our employees at risk; loads can always be delivered another day.
 We don’t want you to get hurt.

-Not only that, but chains can damage your truck, your trailer and the road.
-You can only go between 25 and 30 mph with them on, so you won’t make it far with them on.
+Not only that, but chains can damage your truck, your trailer, and the road.
+You can only go between 25 and 30 mph with them on, so you won’t make it far.

 Van truck navigating a snowy road.